eurostat/java4eurostat/README.md

       Japan
 ```

-A number of input formats are supported to load data.
-It is for example possible to retrieve [Eurostat](http://ec.europa.eu/eurostat/) data directly from the web.
-For that, only the database code is required.
-For example, the database on *HICP - Country weights* (code *prc_hicp_cow*) can be retrieved with:
+Several input formats are supported.
+For example, [Eurostat](http://ec.europa.eu/eurostat/) data can be loaded directly from the web.
+For that, only the database code given in [Eurostat databases catalog](http://ec.europa.eu/eurostat/data/database) is required.
+For example, the database on *HICP - Country weights* (code *prc_hicp_cow*) can be downloaded and loaded simply with:

 ```java
 StatsHypercube hc2 = EurobaseIO.getDataFromDBCode("prc_hicp_cow");